Avaiga/taipy-doc/docs/manuals/gui/binding.md

 ## Scope for variable binding

 In the tiny example above, the entire application holds a single page.
-The bound variable (*x*) is located in the same, unique module.
+The bound variable (*x*) is defined in the same, unique module.

 In larger applications, we may want to create Python modules that hold Taipy pages, binding visual elements to local variables.
 That allows for a clearer organization of the code, where application variables used in only a few pages can sit next to the page definition.

-When Taipy finds a variable in a page, it first tries to locate it in the module where this page is defined.
-If the variable can not be found in the page module, then the variable is sought in the *\_\_main\_\_* module (typically, where the `Gui^` instance is created).
+When Taipy finds a variable in a page (that is, in a Python expression set to a property using the curly braces syntax: *{expression}*), it first tries to locate it in the module where this page is defined.
+If the variable can not be found in the page module, then the variable is sought in the *\_\_main\_\_* module (typically, where the `Gui^` instance is created).<br/>
+We call *page scopes* the context where the variables are located: first, the module where the page is defined, then the main module.

+!!! important "Defining a page scope"
+    A page scope, where variables used in a page definition are searched, is the module where the page *instance* (an instance of the `Markdown^` or the `HTML^` classes), **not** the text of the page.

 This mechanism allows pages to bind to local variables declared on their own module.
-These variables may be not exposed to other modules of the application.<br/>
+These variables may not be exposed to other modules of the application.<br/>
-Global variables (the ones
-declared in the *\_\_main\_\_* module), on the other hand, can be used in all page content definitions.
-The module where the page is defined does not need to import the global variables, if they are not used in the Python code of the module.
+Global variables (the ones declared in the *\_\_main\_\_* module), on the other hand, can be used in all page content definitions.
+The module where the page is defined does not need to import the global variables if they are not used in the Python code of the module.

 !!! example "Example"

-    Say you want to create a page that represents some evalution of an expression using a global variable as well as some local parameter.

-    This local parameter is useless for the rest of the application, so we store it as a local variable, in the module where the page is defined.<br/>
+    Say you want to create a page that represents some evaluation of an expression using two variables.
+The first variable would be global for the application.
+But the second variable does not need to be exposed to the rest of the application, so we store it as a local variable in the module where the page is defined.<br/>
-    We create a _pages_ package, where we can store the file `page.py` which is the module file where the page would be declared:
+    We create a *pages* package, where we can create the file `page.py`, which is the module file where the page would be declared:

     ```py linenums="1"
     # File: pages/page.py